MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

 Before you start, note that a database restart will be required after making the changes below.

-1. The Materialize replica will need access to connect to the upstream database.
-In your Azure portal, go to the Azure Database for PostgreSQL instance and under the "Connections security" section add your [Materialize instance's IP address](/cloud/security/#static-ip-addresses) to the allowed IP addresses list and click on the "Save" button.
+1. The Materialize instance will need access to connect to the upstream database.
+This is usually controlled by IP address.
+In your Azure portal, go to the Azure Database for PostgreSQL instance and under the "Connections security" section add your Materialize instance's IP address to the allowed IP addresses list and click on the "Save" button.

+    If you are using Materialize Cloud, you can follow [these steps](/cloud/security/#static-ip-addresses) to get the static IP address of your instance.

 1. Enable Logical Replication by going to the Azure Database for PostgreSQL instance, then under the "Replication" section click the "Enable Logical Replication" toggle button and click on "Save".